conan-io/docs/examples/conanfile/package_info/components.rst

   tutorial we will set the component target names just with the component names omitting the ``::``.

+- When ``cpp_info`` has global build information (e.g. ``cpp_info.defines``), it does not inherit
+  to the components.
+If you want to share this information with the components, you need to set it explicitly for each component.

 You can have a look at the consumer part by checking the *test_package* folder.
 First the *conanfile.py*: